jrgauthier01/speech-commands-oow2018/README.md

 ## Installation Instructions

-These notebooks were intended to be run on the Oracle Data Science Cloud Service.
+These notebooks were intended to be run on the Oracle Data Science Platform.
 You can stil run notebooks 1 and 2 locally on your machine.
 Simply `pip` install the dependencies listed in `requirements-pip.txt` :

 ```